Available 24/7 | Call Now

 Mail fraud is also often prosecuted alongside another type of fraud or white-collar crime, including bribery, extortion, healthcare fraud, or identity theft.
 These offenses also carry penalties of their own.

 With over 20 years of legal experience, The Wiseman Law Firm can help you build a solid defense against mail fraud charges.
-If you or a loved one have been charged with or are under investigation for mail fraud, call 407-420-4647 or reach out online to speak with our attorney today.
+If you or a loved one have been charged, call our fraud defense attorney at 407-420-4647 or reach out online today.

 Related Posts